RealistikDash/local-youtube-downloader/README.md

 - A video download will be scheduled.
 You will be able to schedule more videos in this time.
 - The video will be downloaded in the highest quality available and located in `./<channel_name>/<video_title>`
 - Et voila!

+Note that to achieve the best quality, there is a significant amount of encoding to combine audio and video.